 During the fiscal year ended June 30, 2005, the overall financial position (net assets) of the Commonwealth, including both governmental and business-type activities, increased by \$1.6 billion or 7.3 percent of total beginning net assets of \$21.8 billion.
 For governmental activities, the net increase in net assets was \$1.1 billion or 5.6 percent of beginning net assets of \$19.7 billion.
 Total investments, not counting the State Employees' Retirement Fund and other fiduciary funds, were over \$14.2 billion and total cash balances were over \$1.3 billion.
 These amounts represent considerable liquidity for the current and future fiscal years.
-The increase in net assets for governmental activities compares favorably relative to the prior year change, where revenues, transfers and special items exceeded expenses by \$1.1 billion.
+The increase in net assets for governmental activities compares favorably relative to the prior year change, where revenues, transfers and special items exceeded expenses by

+\$1.1 billion.
 These increases represent a year-over-year improvement in the Commonwealth's overall financial position during each of the fiscal years ended June 30, 2005 and 2004.
-The \$0.5 billion increase in total net assets for businesstype activities follows a \$0.4 billion decrease during the prior fiscal year.
+The \$0.5 billion increase in total net assets for business-type activities follows a \$0.4 billion decrease during the prior fiscal year.
 This \$0.9 billion improvement is primarily attributable to a \$0.8 billion decrease in unemployment compensation benefit payments coupled with a \$0.3 billion increase in unemployment compensation assessments.
 During these fiscal years, unemployment compensation activities net assets increased by \$0.3 and decreased by \$0.4 billion, respectively.
 Statutory contribution increases occurred during each of the fiscal years ended June 30, 2005 and 2004.
 Such increases are intended to eliminate net asset decreases in the unemployment compensation program.
 During the fiscal year ended June 30, 2005, total business-type activities revenues exceeded total expenses by \$0.8 billion; and in the prior fiscal year total revenues were equal to expenses.
 Including net transfers to other funds of \$0.3 billion (\$0.4 billion in the prior year), business-type activities net assets increased by over \$0.5 billion (\$0.4 billion in the prior year).
 The primary reason for this increase was the \$0.3 billion improvement in Unemployment Compensation Fund net assets.
-Fiscal year 2005 Unemployment Compensation Fund revenues decreased by over \$0.1 billion and expenses decreased by \$0.8 billion compared to the fiscal year ended June 30, 2004.
+Fiscal year 2005 Unemployment Compensation Fund net assets.
+So and so a so and activities and activities and activities decreased by over \$0.1 billion and expenses decreased by \$0.8 billion compared to the fiscal year and to the fiscal year ended June 30, 2005.